 Zuiderstand (South Beach) is one of the most beautiful parts of The Hague.
 Local inhabitants also refer to it as the peaceful beach, and rightly so.
 This is the peaceful and secret alternative between Scheveningen and Kijkduin, located immediately behind the dunes and for anyone who loves the sea and beach.
-This is why you will mainly see The Hague locals here – in addition to tourists who sometimes manage to find their way here.
+This is why you will mainly see The Hague locals here – in addition to tourists who sometimes manage to find it.

 The Mauritshuis museum in The Hague houses a world-famous collection from the Dutch Golden Age.
-At the unique 17th-century palace you can make the acquaintance of “The Girl with a Pearl Earring” by Vermeer, “The Goldfinch” by Fabritius and “The Anatomy Lesson” by Rembrandt.
-The Mauritshuis is a unique opportunity to see world-famous paintings by the Dutch Masters at one of Holland’s most beautiful locations.Please visit their site for times and tickets.
+At the unique 17th-century palace you can make the acquaintance of “The Girl with a Pearl Earring” by Vermeer, “The Goldfinch” by Fabritius, and “The Anatomy Lesson” by Rembrandt.
+The Mauritshuis is a unique opportunity to see world-famous paintings by the Dutch Masters at one of Holland’s most beautiful locations.

 The port of Scheveningen is always a hive of activity.
-With cutters setting out to catch the very best fish, visiting yachts mooring, or day trippers finding their way to one of the restaurants along the quays – the port of Scheveningen is home to a number of special restaurants and cafes, besides being a hub for the fish trade.
+With cutters setting out to catch the very best fish, visiting yachts mooring, or day trippers finding their way to one of the restaurants along the quays, the port of Scheveningen is home to a number of special restaurants and cafes, besides being a hub for the fish trade.
 The fine view of the yacht harbour, the hustle and bustle at the Visafslag, and the fresh sea breeze all contribute to making the port of Scheveningen a unique spot in the Netherlands for dining out.